vlada-i/frontend-project-44/README.md

 ***User see a random number.
 You need type 'yes' if number even or 'no' if number is odd.***

 - *Run brain-even*
-- *Welcome moment: write your name and we will definitely greet you*
+- *Write your name and game will say hello to you!*
 - *Get a question from us and give an answer to it*
 - *If you answer correctly, the game continues.
 Only 3 rounds</br>At the end you'll get grats from the game!*
 - *If you answer incorrectly, game will ends.
 You can restart it to try again!*